Jewels of Mary, Queen of Scots: Agnes Keith, Countess of Moray, and the Great H of Scotland

 After Regent Moray was assassinated in January 1570, Mary wrote from Tutbury and Sheffield Castle to his widow, Agnes Keith, asking for "our H", the "Great H of Scotland" and other pieces.
 Regent Moray and his secretary John Wood had taken them to England and brought them back unsold.
 Mary's secretary wrote in Scots in March 1570:we ar informit ye have tane in possession certane of oure jowalles sic as oure H of dyamant and ruby with a nombre of other dyamantis, rubiz, perles, and goldwark, wherof we have the memoir to laye to your charge.
-Quhilkis jowalles, incontinent eftir the sycht heirof ye sall delyver to oure richt trusty cousigns and counsalouris the earle of Huntley oure Lieutennent, and my Lord Setoun, quha will in sa doing give yow discharge of the same in oure nayme, and will move ws to have the more pitie of yow and your cheldren.[modernised], we are informed you have taken possession of certaon of our jewels such as our H of diamond and ruby with a number of other diamonds, rubies, pearls, and goldwork, whererof we have a memoir to lay to your charge.
+Quhilkis jowalles, incontinent eftir the sycht heirof ye sall delyver to oure richt trusty cousigns and counsalouris the earle of Huntley oure Lieutennent, and my Lord Setoun, quha will in sa doing give yow discharge of the same in oure nayme, and will move ws to have the more pitie of yow and your cheldren.[modernised], we are informed you have taken possession of certain of our jewels such as our H of diamond and ruby with a number of other diamonds, rubies, pearls, and goldwork, whererof we have a memoir to lay to your charge.
 Which jewels, straightaway after the sight hereof you shall deliver to our right trusty cousins and counsellors, the Earl of Huntly, our Lieutenant, and my Lord Seton, who will in so doing give you discharge (a receipt and exoneration) in our name, and will move us to have the more pity of you and your children.

+Mary added a postscript in her own handwriting that her family and retainers would feel her "displesour".
 Agnes Keith kept the jewels and sent no answer to Mary.
 Mary wrote for the jewels again in January 1571, again mentioning consequences for the children of the countess.
-Moray's successor Regent Lennox wanted the jewels from her, while the Earl of Huntly wrote for them for Mary.
+Moray's successor Regent Lennox wanted the jewels from her, writing in September 1570, while the Earl of Huntly wrote for them for Mary.
 Agnes Keith did not oblige.
 The "Great H" or "Harry" may have been the priceless pendant which Mary had worn at her first wedding in 1558.

 Regent Lennox said in August 1570 he would not borrow money on the security of Mary's jewels, and promised to make an inventory of her things, her gowns and furnishings, which were safe in Edinburgh castle, apart from the tapestry hanging at Stirling Castle.
 Mary wrote in November that Lennox "presumes to spoil us of certain jewels; yea, of the best we have".
 She heard that Lennox had imprisoned John Sempill in Blackness Castle for keeping some of her jewels and marten and sable furs, which she had left in Scotland with his wife Mary Livingston.